FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 az aks get-credentials -g  $resourceGroupName -n ${aksClusterName} --overwrite-existing

 ```

 Check Creation result with
 ```
 kubectl get node  -o wide
 ```
-you shall found node are in "ready" status and "VERSION" is v.1.28.9, the node shall have an internal ip assigned.
+You should find that the nodes are in the "Ready" status and the "VERSION" is v1.28.9.
+Each node will have an internal IP address assigned.

 ```
 NAME                             STATUS   ROLES   AGE     VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION      CONTAINER-RUNTIME